noa/iur/README.md

 flag file).
 The resulting embeddings are written in `numpy` format to `--output_embed_path`.
 Note that it is important that the data is preprocessed using the same pipeline as was used to train the model.
 For example, use the same subword vocabulary.
+Finally, the TFRecords should contain exactly the episodes you wish to embed, and they should be of the same length as was used to train the model (`--episode_len`).
+We have not yet explored the variable-length episode setting, but we suspect that sampling episodes of different length during training would be sufficient to produce models capable of handling variable-length episodes at test time.

 # Reddit Data